-The UAE does not recognise the concept of a floating charge; therefore, if an accounts pledge cannot be registered under the Pledge Law, such a pledge will only cover the sums standing in the pledged account on the date of the pledge agreement.
+The UAE does not recognise the concept of a floating charge; therefore, an accounts pledge that cannot be registered under the Pledge Law will only cover the sums standing in the pledged account on the date of the pledge agreement.
 Consequently, banks usually require unregistered account pledges to be amended on a periodic basis or at the request of the bank, so as to pledge the new sums standing in credit in the pledged account.